There Has Been A Remarkable Discovery Of 10 New Songbird Species On Remote, Forested Indonesian Islands

 There is so much on the planet that we still don't know about, and although most of the mysteries that remain are likely in the vast depths of the ocean, the rest of the world will continue to amaze us at every opportunity.
 Mother Nature will always have its secrets.

 But thanks to curious and persistent individuals, our knowledge is growing.
-We have learned that our planet is richer for ten new bird species, thanks to Frank and his team of researchers.
+We have learned that our planet is richer for ten new bird species.